Have you ever had the desire to live debt free? Do you think debt-free living is even possible?

 Until I saw a friend of mine pay cash for a brand new Sabura WRX recently, I didn’t think that debt-free living was actually possible.
 Boy, was I wrong!

-Since starting the Daily New Years blog, I’ve been writing about the various aspects of goal setting, and even though I’m not a CPA or financial planner, I’ve been writing about personal finance goals as part of my overall message.
+Since starting the Daily New Year’s blog, I’ve been writing about the various aspects of goal setting, and even though I’m not a financial advisor, CPA, or a financial guru, I’ve been writing about personal finance goals as part of my overall message.

 Perhaps many of us aren’t getting serious about our financial goals because we don’t believe we can overcome our current financial situation.
 I’m here to tell you that you can and, if you keep reading, I’ll introduce you to a group of people that can help.